 ^ The estimation of the likelihood of risk is based on several assumptions and has several limitations, increasing the degree of uncertainty (Victorian Managed Insurance Authority 2016).
 As more data is collected and knowledge levels increase, the risk rating will be subject to change.
+The likelihood of risk will be used as the starting point to prioritise environmental monitoring and compliance monitoring activities.

 Assumptions: (1) the greater the number of systems, the greater the potential impact due to cumulative effects; (2) that the permit to install process would have identified any significant design flaws, thus reducing the likelihood of a system having a negative impact all other factors being equal; (3) that the permit to use process would have identified any significant installation flaws, thus reducing the likelihood of the system having a negative impact all other factors being equal; (4) properties with lot size greater than 10,000m2 would have minimal impact in terms of broader environmental and public health impacts.
 This is not to say that these systems are not having an impact at a property level; (5) that having up-to-date maintenance records equates satisfactory system function; (6) that the older a system is, the more likely failure will occur; (7) that discharge offsite is associated with negative environmental impacts.

 Limitations: (1) environmental monitoring data (water sampling results) are only available for one area located within one suburb; (2) the likelihood risk analysis is based on 8 factors.
 There are other factors that influence the likelihood of risk e.g. proximity to a local drinking water catchment, soil type etc. Some of these other factors have been discounted, for example the municipality does not contain land that forms part of a potable water supply catchment or have been excluded due to the paucity of data currently available e.g. soil types.
 (3) The data set itself has several inherent limitations e.g. records are incomplete and many cases several decades old.